ShanGlor/CtrlFreakTX8-and-RX8/README.md

 CtrlFreak FC/Rx -

-Default pins for ESC are changed, see Rx's sketch tabs NRF24

 Tested with 16MHz Nano/Uno and TMRH20 RF24 libs(Github)

 Motors use pins 9,6,5,3 instead of 9,10,11,3 because we allocated the hardware SPI pins for NRF24